About the Museum

 The Little River Railroad and Lumber Company was founded in 1982 as a non-profit corporation.
 Our mission is to preserve the history of the Little River Railroad and the Little River Lumber Company.

 The larger artifacts, including Shay 2147, two vintage flatcars, a portable Frick steam engine, one of the original “setoff” houses (used for logging families in the mountains), a wooden water tank that was used in Walland and a log loader are displayed on the grounds.
-Our plans include construction of a replica of a passenger platform.
+Newly debuted replica of the Elkmont Observation Car.

 In 1983 the original Walland Depot building was moved to the site, and now contains the primary collection of photographs, papers, tools and other smaller artifacts.
 This building was renovated in 1995-96, and new exhibits were created to tell the Little River story.
 Alongside the depot platform, museum volunteers have constructed a replica of the Elkmont Post Office which houses our Gift Shop.